keu/docs/software/install-azure-standard.md

 2. Note the value of `private-root-ca` for when you configure your Helm chart in Step 8.
 You'll need to additionally specify the `privateCaCerts` key-value pair with this value for that step.

-## Step 6: Configure Your SMTP URI
+## Step 6: Configure your SMTP URI

 An SMTP service is required for sending and accepting email invites from Astronomer.
 If you're running Astronomer Software with `publicSignups` disabled (which is the default), you'll need to configure SMTP as a way for your users to receive and accept invites to the platform via email.
 To integrate your SMTP service with Astronomer, fetch your SMTP service's URI and store it in a Kubernetes secret: